Quantum K-theory of flag varieties via non-abelian localization: Introduction

-Here the Adams operation $\Psi^k$ acts by $\Psi^k(Q) = Q^k$ and $\Psi^k(q) = q^k$.
-We denote by $\mathcal{P}$ the group generated by operators of the above form and operators of the form $e^D$.
-The Weyl group $W = S_{v_1}\times\cdots\times S_{v_n}$ of $G$ acts on the operators by permuting the second subscript $j$ in $P_{ij}$ and $Q_{ij}$.
+The Weyl group $W = S_{v_1}\times\cdots\times S_{v_n}$ of $G$ (as in $X = R // G$) acts on the operators by permuting the subscripts $s$ in $P_{is}$ and $Q_{is}$.
 It is the $W$-invariant part $\mathcal{P}^W\subset\mathcal{P}$ that helps us reconstruct the big $\mathcal{J}$-function of $X$.
-The main theorem is stated as follows. \begin{theorem} Elements in the orbit of $\widetilde{J}^{tw,Y}$ under the group $\mathcal{P}^W$ of Weyl-group-invariant pseudo-finite-difference operators cover (the formal germ at $1-q$ of) the entire overruled cone $\mathcal{L}^X$ under the specialization $Q_{ij} = Q_i (\forall i,j)$ and $y = 1$. \end{theorem} Using the identity element from the group $\mathcal{P}^W$ (and after comparing the $q$-degrees of the numerators and denominators in $\widetilde{J}^{tw,Y}$), we arrive at the following result of Wen \cite{Wen} (obtained there by a different method). \begin{corollary} is the ($T$-equivariant, permutation-invariant) small $J$-function of the flag variety $X$. \end{corollary} The small $J$-function is the distinguished value of $\mathcal{J}^X$ at $\t = 0$. $P_{ij}$ in Corollary \ref{MainCor} denote the \textbf{K-theoretic Chern roots} of the tautological bundles $V_i$ on X, for $i=1,2,\ldots,n$.
-While not having valid meanings standing alone, they always appear together in expressions symmetric in $j$, and are interpreted as combinations of exterior powers $\Lambda^*V_i$ of tautological bundles on $X$.
-As $\Lambda_j\rightarrow 1$, we obtain the big $\mathcal{J}$-function of $X$ without $T$-action.
+In fact, only $W$-invariant expressions are well-defined over $X$.
+The central theorem of the paper is stated as follows, answering the Question at the beginning. \begin{theorem} Elements in the orbit of $\widetilde{J}^{tw,Y}$ under the group $\mathcal{P}^W$ cover the entire cone $\mathcal{L}^X$, under the specialization of Novikov variables $Q_{is} = Q_i (\forall i,s)$ and the parameter $y = 1$. \end{theorem} The theorem effectively reconstructs the big $\mathcal{J}$-function of $X$ from one single point. \begin{remark} It will be seen from the proof of this paper that the reconstruction in Theorem \ref{0} does not necessarily start with $\widetilde{J}^{tw,Y}$, but any $W$-invariant point on $\L^{tw,Y}$ as well.
+Yet $\widetilde{J}^{tw,Y}$ is somehow a canonical choice, as the easiest point on $\L^{tw,Y}$ that we can write out. \end{remark} \begin{remark} The reconstruction cannot be done directly on $\L^X$, essentially because $X$ does not have as many line bundles as $Y$ does to generate a big enough group $\mathcal{P}$. \end{remark} Using the identity element from the group $\mathcal{P}^W$, we recover the following result implied by Wen \cite{Wen} through quasi-map methods. \begin{corollary} is the small $J$-function of the flag variety $X$. \end{corollary} The small $J$-function is the distinguished value of $\mathcal{J}^X$ at $\t = 0$.
+To clarify the notations, $P_{is}$ in Corollary \ref{MainCor} denote now the K-theoretic Chern roots of the tautological bundles $V_i$ on $X$, for $i=1,2,\ldots,n$.
+We obtain the small $J$-function of $X$ without $T$-action by taking $\Lambda_s = 1$ for all $s$.